 What is an error code?

-An error code, sometimes called an exit or return code, is the value that is returned when a process completes.
-Microsoft has a list of predefined error codes that are used by the Windows Installer (msiexec.exe) utility, but third-party vendors may utilize their own list of error codes.
+An error code is a numeric value returned by Windows Installer (or other programs) when a process finishes.
+While some codes mean success (like 0), others like 1603 signal install failures.
+These codes help diagnose install issues, even when messages are vague.
+Microsoft has a list of predefined error codes used by the Windows Installer (msiexec.exe) utility, but third-party vendors may utilize their own list of error codes.

-If you’re looking for a local resource to help you identify installer error codes, why not try Microsoft’s Error Lookup Tool?
-The Error Lookup Tool is a simple command line tool that can help identify error codes.
-Best of all, it doesn’t require you to install anything and doesn’t require elevated admin rights.
+If you’re looking for a local resource to help you identify installer error codes, why not try the Microsoft Error Lookup Tool?
+The Error Lookup Tool is a simple command-line tool that can help identify error codes.
+Best of all, it doesn’t require you to install anything or use elevated admin rights.
 Here’s how to use it.

 Download the Error Lookup Tool from Microsoft.